 (1) Reserve access of this genetic modification in order to decrease population.
 This includes the restriction of access to all those that cannot afford the procedure.

 (3) Sentence all those found guilty of crime to murder i.e. prisoners and future crime-breakers.

 o While I could spend time coming up with more morally egregious solutions, I will now move on to the next problem.

 The limited solutions here are of course a non-optimal recourse.
 Instead, I propose that earth alone can hold many many more than we have estimated, especially with vertical farming, and tunneling.
 We can go up, we can go down, and we can go to new planets.
 As we dream big about our plans for our genetics so too do we dream big for the technology of the future.
 We are living in a world of hope and not fear.

 Elimination of Racism, Homophobia, Climate Change, and the like

 Personally, I believe that this is one of the bigger problems that we as a whole species face in our modern age.

 Having said this, my question is—How are we to eliminate these problems?

-o Racism seems to be an era related problem.
-As old generations pass and new generations are born, we can see a decrease of the negative stigma held by generations before.
+o Racism seems to be an era-related problem.
+As old generations pass and new generations are born, we can see a decrease in the negative stigma held by generations before.

 Supposedly, it is not far-fetched to believe that even if the elderly could be genetically modified to become young once more—because of how they were raised, racist ideals and beliefs they hold are ingrained and our